 - Children who have followed the instruction will be praised, with the desired behaviour being described and how it is helpful being explained.
 E.g. Child name you put down your pencil and looked to the front which showed your team that you were ready to listen, that was helpful.
-This will act as a prompt for a child who is not doing what is expected. - For a child who is not following an expectation, their name may be said and then the instruction repeated clearly.
-The desired behaviour is always described, rather than the undesirable behaviour being described.
-E.g.Child's name, put your pencil in the pot, rather than Child's name, don't throw pencils at people. - Two positive choices may be given.
-E.g. You may put your pencil in the pot, or you may put your pencil next to your book; which is best for you?
-These should be repeated (in a calm tone) until the child chooses one of the two options.
+This will act as a prompt for a child who is not doing what is expected. - For a child who is not following an expectation, their name may be said and then the instruction repeated clearly (Stage 1 Reminder) The desired behaviour is always described, rather than the undesirable behaviour being described e.g. Child's name, put your pencil in the pot, rather than Child's name, don't throw pencils at people. - At this point, two positive choices may also be given e.g. You may put your pencil in the pot, or you may put your pencil next to your book; which is best for you?
+(Stage 1)